Antony Andreas

 Great products empower people by addressing their physical and cognitive needs.

-For the past 5+ years, I have helped businesses design technology that empowers people by removing barriers, reducing friction, and creating products that feel natural to use.
+Hi I'm Antony, for the past 5+ years, I have helped businesses design technology that empowers people by removing barriers, reducing friction, and creating products that feel natural to use.

 DOI Tag with DOI id that is 10.5281/zenodo.16636701